 - Gustav Adolfs Torg (Gustav Adolf’s Square, the largest scene)

-- Norrbro (between the Royal Palace and the Royal Opera)
+- Norrbron (between the Royal Palace and the Royal Opera)

 - Skeppsbron (on the docks at the side of the Royal Palace)

-Family festival on Norrbro (for kids 0 – 13 years)
+Family festival for kids 0 – 13 years

-If you are visiting Stockholm with younger children, you will find a family festival on the Norrbro.
+If you are visiting Stockholm with younger children, you will find a family festival at Kungsträdgården.

-“We Are Sthlm” is Europe’s largest youth festival.
-It takes places in the Kungsträdgården park (many Stockholmers just call it “Kungsan”).
 There are many popular live acts and a host of acitivities such as obstacle courses, skateboard parks, or dance workshops.
-The youth festival is part of the Stockholm Culture Festival but ends one day earlier, on Saturday.
 Everything is free admission.
-Alcohol is not allowed on the festival area.
+Alcohol is not allowed in the festival area.